 It can be a disheartening experience indeed to find that the personnel you’ve invested time and money into hiring and training are not performing up to par.
 Perhaps they are not meeting the requirements of their job description.
 Perhaps they are neglecting an earlier, informal, spoken correction.
 Perhaps they are breaching some other terms in their contract.
 A Letter Template warning them about their work performance is your next step.

 This is meant to be a professional document that makes sure you get your point across without also seeming emotional or irrational.
 Survey this list of free documents you can download to help you in your difficult task.
+You may also see performance templates.

 Work Performance Warning Letter Template